fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 The software I have been working on for tracing geodesics around arbitrary spacetimes has recently undergone a large refactor, which makes strapping something like mesh-intersections quite straight forward.
 In fact, I implemented meshes as a feature in [AccretionGeometry.jl](https://github.com/astro-group-bristol/AccretionGeometry.jl) before even writing this post.

-I implemented meshes by pre-calculating a bounding box, and converting the mesh structure into StaticArrays, just as above:
+These was done by pre-calculating a bounding box around the meshes, and converting the mesh structure into StaticArrays, just as above:
 ```julia
 # snippet from AccretionGeometry/src/meshes.jl
 struct MeshAccretionGeometry{T} <: AbstractAccretionGeometry{T}